 Things You'll Need

 Identify broken LEDs.
-You can do this easily by powering up your circuit and seeing which bulbs don’t light.
-Generally, replacing faulty bulbs will solve issues with LED circuits.
+You can do this easily by powering up your circuit and seeing which bulbs don't light.
+Generally, replacing faulty bulbs will solve issues with LED circuits and fix broken LED lights.
 Depending on your circuit, you will need to connect the battery or plug it in.
-If the entire circuit isn’t lighting up, there could be a problem with your power source.
+If the entire circuit isn't lighting up, there could be a problem with your power source.

 Remove the broken LEDs.
 You may need a soldering iron to do this, depending on how the LEDs are connected to the wire.
 In commercial LED light circuits, there may be sockets for each individual lamp, and you can simply pull them out.
 Note the polarity of the LEDs you remove.
 The polarity is determined by the differing lengths of the connectors coming from the base of the bulb.
 The shorter wire is the cathode, the negative charge.
 Remember which side this is on; the socket should be cut to suit the differing lengths.

 Replace the LEDs with lights of similar voltage.
 LEDs do not need to be matched in voltage by a common and exact resistance value, just a general one.
 This makes replacing bulbs easier, because you can identify suitable LEDs by their color.
 There are two general groups of LED light voltage: those around 3.2V are white, blue or green, and those around 2V are red, orange or yellow.
 Your LED circuit is liable to be made up of one of those groups of colors.

 Step 4: Connect Replacement Lamps

 Connect your replacement lights as needed.
 This can differ across types of circuit, and if you've got a set of Christmas lights, the sockets may have varying designs, and your new bulb connectors may have to be bent or otherwise cajoled into the correct shape in order to fix your LED lights.
 This may seem a somewhat brutal solution to a delicate problem, but there is no electrical difference in these sockets, only a cosmetic one.